 Frozen margaritas are the best kind of margarita!
 Grab your favorite tequila and your blender to whip up some restaurant-style icy margs at home.

-I look forward to those margaritas, but sometimes I just can’t wait until we can get back there.
-That’s why I had to make these frozen margaritas at home!
+I crave those margaritas, but sometimes I just can’t wait until we can get back there.
+That’s how I’ve perfected making frozen margaritas at home!

-A frozen margarita is a refreshing, icy version of the traditional margarita, a classic cocktail everyone should know how to make.
-Made with tequila, triple sec, lime juice and a sweet syrup, these margaritas come together easily in the blender with ice.
+This frozen margarita is a refreshing, icy version of your traditional margarita, a classic cocktail everyone should know how to make.
+Made with tequila, triple sec, lime juice and a sweet syrup like agave nectar *, these margaritas come together easily in the blender with ice.

 - Frozen margaritas are an easy recipe to make at home with a blender, ice and margarita ingredients.